ameli/imate/docs/notes.rst

-  If we set num_thread and num_gpu_devices to anything greater than one, the results might be different, since after each thread iteration, it is not guaranteed which thread continues the seqnece of the previous random generator.
+  If we set num_thread and num_gpu_devices to anything greater than one, the results might be different, since after each thread iteration, it is not guaranteed which thread continues the sequence of the previous random generator.
 But if min_num_samples is a large number, the results of both cpu and gpu should be very close.